dshanske/syndication-links/readme.md

 2. It adds CSS that will, if the class 'social-icon' is attached to a link in a list, it will display the appropriate one if available.
 This allows the setup to be extended very easily.
 You can use this with a WordPress menu to create some social icons.
 **3. Offers two icon sets:** [Genericons](http://genericons.com) or [Font Awesome](http://fortawesome.github.io/Font-Awesome/icons/)
-3. Adds an h-card/vcard widget for a specific site author.
+4. Adds an h-card/vcard widget for a specific site author.
 (Under Development)
+5. Allows rel-me links to be placed in the head of the home page or in a widget to support RelMeAuth/IndieAuth

 ## Future Plans ##

 3. Style the h-card/vcard widget with better design and optional rel-me/social icons.
-4. Adds a widget for sitewide rel-me social icons

 ## Installation ##